Seas of Thieves Season 7 revealed in the catchiest sea shanty we’ve heard in a long time

-Sea of Thieves Season 7 has been announced through a shanty fit for the hardiest sea dog, revealing a bounty of new features coming to the multiplayer pirate game.
+Sea of Thieves Season 7 has been announced in a shanty fit for the hardiest sea dog, revealing a bounty of new features coming to the multiplayer pirate game.

 Shown during the Xbox and Bethesda Showcase, Sea of Thieves Season 7 will roll out several new customization options as it lets you become a bona fide captain of your very own ship.
 Doing so will unlock several new features, including the option to customize your cabin, rename your vessel, and save ship loadouts.

-Season 7 will also introduce a new in-game point system that ties into how you sell any loot you acquire during your plundering.
+Season 7 will also introduce a new in-game point system that ties into how you sell the loot acquired during your plundering.
 We expect the new season will, as usual, introduce many new items to unlock through a premium battle pass, too.

 But those new features aside, the real star of the show was the announcement itself.
 Sung by a jolly buccaneer, it’s certainly the best sea shanty we’ve heard in a while.
 Admittedly, we don't spend much time filling our lungs across Davy Jones’s domain.